-Governance arrangements are in the process of being finalised and approved for the Cambridge CADRE.
+Governance arrangements are in the process of being finalised and approved for CADRE-Cambridge.
 Our governance framework has the flexibility to be adapted to regional governance requirements while maintaining inter-operability across the entire CADRE federated network.
 As new CADRE sites come on board, we will add details of local governance arrangements.

 Process

-In CADRE, information that could identify a patient is removed or masked, and privacy-enhancing technologies are applied before the information is made accessible to researchers.
-Where researchers wish to recall or recruit patients, they will only be able to receive their contact details if patients consent to be contacted in the first place.
+Once it is transferred to CADRE, information that could identify a patient is removed or masked, and privacy-enhancing technologies are applied before the information is made accessible to researchers.
+This way, the researchers are not able to identify anyone from the pseudonymised data which they are allowed to view.
+Where researchers wish to recall or recruit patients, they will only be able to receive their contact details if patients and/or their parent and guardian consent to be contacted in the first place.

-The lead organisations jointly responsible for governance of the project are Cambridgeshire & Peterborough NHS Foundation Trust and the University of Cambridge.
+The lead organisation responsible for governance of the project is Cambridgeshire & Peterborough NHS Foundation Trust.

-CADRE will be overseen by its local committees, the Data Governance Group and the Data Access Group.
-The Data Governance Group will have a strategic role to run CADRE for the Cambridge and Peterborough environment.
-The Data Access Group will be responsible for reviewing applications from researchers to access CADRE to conduct their studies.
+CADRE will be overseen by its local committees: the CADRE SDE Oversight Committee and the CADRE Data Access Committee.
+The SDE Oversight Committee will have a strategic role to run CADRE for the Cambridge and Peterborough environment.
+The Data Access Committee will be responsible for reviewing applications from researchers to access CADRE to conduct their studies.

-The Cambridge and Peterborough Data Governance Group includes representatives from the providers in the area that are involved in CADRE:
+For CADRE-Cambridge, both the CADRE SDE Oversight Committee and the CADRE Data Access Committee include representatives from the data providers in the area that are involved in CADRE-Cambridge, namely:

 • Cambridge and Peterborough NHS Foundation Trust